xhyrom/discord-datamining/data/articles/normal/articles/18347226413079/content.md

 <p><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></p>
 <p><strong>A: </strong>Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</p>
 <p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible.</p>
-<p>[RU block - if applicable: This promotion is only available in certain regions.
+<p>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391"> <span class="wysiwyg-underline" style="color: #1155cc;" data-darkreader-inline-color="">Help Center article.]</span></a></p>
 <p><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or a Server Boost subscriber?
 Can I also take part in this promotion? </strong></p>
 <p><strong>A: </strong>If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
 <p>If you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription,  you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>